Is this topic for you?

 Colorectal cancer in its early stages usually doesn't cause any symptoms.
 Symptoms occur later, when the cancer may be harder to treat.
 The most common symptoms include:

 - Blood in your stool or very dark stools.

-- A change in your bowel habits (such as more frequent stools or a feeling that your bowels are not emptying completely).
+- A change in your bowel habits.
+(You may have more frequent stools or a feeling that your bowels aren't emptying completely).

 - Constant tiredness (fatigue).

 Cancer is the growth of abnormal cells in the body.
 These extra cells grow together and form masses, called tumors.
 In colorectal cancer, these growths usually start as polyps in the large intestine (colon or rectum).
 If colon polyps aren't found and removed, they may turn into cancer.

 Cancers in the colon or rectum usually grow very slowly.
 It takes most of them years to become large enough to cause symptoms.
 If the cancer is allowed to grow, over time it will invade and destroy nearby tissues and then spread farther.
 Colorectal cancer spreads first to nearby lymph nodes.
 From there it may spread to other parts of the body, usually the liver.
 It may also spread to the lungs, and less often, to other organs in the body.

 The long-term outcome, or prognosis, for colorectal cancer depends on how much the cancer has grown and spread.
 Experts talk about prognosis in terms of "5-year survival rates."
 This means the percentage of people who are still alive 5 years or longer after their cancer was found.
 It is important to remember that these are only averages.
 Everyone's case is different.
 And these numbers don't necessarily show what will happen to you.
 The estimated 5-year survival rate for colorectal cancer is:1